 One way in which we have responded to feedback is through the provision of car parking spaces within our development.
 Congestion on Charter Lane is one of the biggest concerns felt by residents and we therefore hope to alleviate the issue by providing new public use car parking which can be used during school pick up and drop off times or when there is a football match taking place (for example).

 Another benefit we hope to bring to the local community is the provision of a village shop should it continue to be an aspiration of local residents.
-This will become clearer once we have gathered and analysed all the feedback forms received as a result of the second drop-in event.

 Question 1: Why do we need new homes?